Can Heat Kill Bed Bugs... Really?

 Understanding Bed Bugs and Their Resistance

 Bed bugs (Cimex lectularius) are small, reddish-brown insects that feed on human blood.
 They can hide in tiny crevices and reproduce rapidly, making them a persistent problem.
-Traditional chemical treatments have been used for decades, but bed bugs have developed resistance to many pesticides, which can make eradication difficult.
+Traditional chemical treatments have been used for decades, but over time and overuse bed bugs have developed resistance to most approved pesticides, which can make eradication difficult.
 This is where heat treatment comes into play.

 How Does Heat Kill Bed Bugs?